 Kapha balancing foods

-In terms of food it’s best to decrease your intake of sour, salty and sweet foods and increase your intake of heating, light, drying foods and spices.
-Read on if you might need help with that!
+As we move from Vata to Kapha season, you’re going to want to adapt your food to be more Kapha reducing.
+It’s best to decrease your intake of sour, salty and sweet foods and increase your intake of heating, light, drying foods and spices.

-I’m so happy to finally share this with you!
-During the quarantine I wrote the 7 Day Ayurvedic Meal plan for Spring ebook.
+During the quarantine I wrote the 7 Day Kapha Balancing Ayurvedic Meal plan for late winter/spring ebook.
 It’s a 47 page ebook with delicious Ayurvedic recipes aimed to balance Kapha.
 All recipes are light and slightly detoxing, allowing for a gentle transition into spring.
 And best of all – they all take 30 minutes or less to prepare.